 The Board currently consists of an Executive Board of five officers who serve as volunteers for automatically renewable terms.

 Barry is the visionary and founder of EPIC and also serves as Supervisor of its programs.
 He holds a Bachelor of Education degree and a Masters in Educational Administration.
-He works as Educational Consultant to the Eskasoni First Nations School Board.
+In 2012, he retired from his position as Educational Consultant to the Eskasoni First Nations School Board.
 In 2008 he was chosen as the recipient of the Harvey Webber Memorial Award for Volunteerism.
+In 2013, he received the Tom Miller Human Rights Award.
 He was made a member of the Executive in the spring of 2007.

-Nancy is a writer and retired RN with a Masters in Nursing.
-She is a member of the Board of Directors of the Cape Breton Mental Health Association and is one of three founders and editors for Third Person Press.
+Nancy is a writer and retired RN with a Masters in Psychiatric/Mental Health Nursing.
+She has served on the board of the Cape Breton Mental Health Association and is one of the founders of Third Person Press which nurtures, publishes and promotes local writers of speculative fiction.
 She has been a volunteer with EPIC since 2000 and became a member of the Board in the spring of 2007.